 I’ve picked up leathercrafting as a hobby for several years now.
 It is kind of my personal take on 3d printing; more functional, more elegant, and when done right your projects will last forever.

 I have a bunch of original designs collecting dust, maybe sharing them here will be of use to someone.
-For the time being, I’m not going to include detailed tutorials, but just the patterns.

 There is a fee of 19.99€ per download, but just for today, it’ll be free.